 Now, we hope that’s not the case.
 Hopefully, we will all live a long, healthy, and full life!

-However, again from purely a mathematical point of view that’s when the numbers would be most favorably to you and not the insurance company.
+However, again from purely a mathematical point of view that’s when the numbers would be most favorable to you and not the insurance company.

 Over time the IRR will go down.
 Let’s look at the numbers for our healthy 55 year old man.